rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 ...
 {{< /highlight >}}

-You would have to replace the `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN` string with your personal access token.
-That's one way to do it.
-However, you may not want to paste your access token directly into the source code.
-Therefore, you can create a *.env* file which holds all of your environment variables on the command line in your project folder.
-If you don't want to share the personal token in a public GitHub repository, you can add the file to your *.gitignore* file.
+Replace the `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN` string with your personal access token.
+To avoid cutting and pasting your access token directly into the source code, you can create a *.env* file to hold all your environment variables on the command line in your project folder.
+If you don't want to share the personal token in a public GitHub repository, you can add the file to your *.gitignore*.

 {{< highlight javascript >}}
 touch .env
 {{< /highlight >}}

-You can define your environment variables in this *.env* file.
-However, when using create-react-app, you have to follow their naming constraints.
-They are using `REACT_APP` as prefix for each key.
-In your *.env* file, paste the following key value pair whereas the key has to have the prefix `REACT_APP` and the value has to be your personal access token from GitHub.
+Environment variables are defined in this *.env* file.
+Be sure to follow the correct naming constraints when using create-react-app, which uses `REACT_APP` as prefix for each key.
+In your *.env* file, paste the following key value pair.
+The key has to have the`REACT_APP` prefix, and the value  has to be your personal access token from GitHub.

 {{< highlight javascript >}}
 REACT_APP_GITHUB_PERSONAL_ACCESS_TOKEN=xxxXXX